ethershare/EtherShareClient/README.md

 EtherShare is a contract to share information with permanent storage and open access.

-EtherShareClient consists of EtherShareLocal and nwjs.
+EtherShareClient consists of EtherShareLocal and [nwjs](https://nwjs.io/).

-Just unzip the EtherShareClient-win-x64.zip then click the run.bat.
+Just unzip the `EtherShareClient-win-x64.zip` then click the `run.bat`.

 Thanks...